pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/resources/triple-extended/v4.0/potion.md

 # Pokemon Red Triple Extended Manip v4.0 with Potion Pickup
 credits to hwangbro/stringflow

+Pidgey and house movement, as well as NPC cues are the same as without Potion.
+The only changes are in the last stretch of forest movement.

 Glossary:
   - 'r' means NPC is looking RIGHT
   - 'R' means NPC moves RIGHT